ANALYSIS-Thin Democratic control of Senate offers Biden chance for steps on climate | Politics

 A Biden transition official said executive action may be slow because his federal agency review teams have discovered the EPA and other agencies have been weakened more than expected during the Trump administration.
 The official said on Tuesday that the incoming administration is not giving up on being able to work with both Democrats and Republicans on Capitol Hill, "Because we're both trying to get a future that is healthy and safe and sustainable and that grows good union-access jobs."

-MODERATE POWER BROKER One challenge for sweeping climate legislation could be getting past Senator Joe Manchin, a Democrat from coal state West Virginia, who will take the chairmanship of the Senate energy committee.
+MODERATE POWER BROKER Sweeping climate legislation will have a hard time getting past Democrats like Manchin, who will take the chairmanship of the Senate energy committee, and Senator Kyrsten Sinema of Arizona.

 Manchin, who shot a mock copy of a federal climate bill with a rifle in a 2010 campaign ad when he was governor and running for the Senate, will end up with outsized power in a narrow-majority Senate, experts said.
 "Legislation on ... climate change and clean energy simply must take the views of Manchin and other moderates firmly into account or those bills will have little chance of advancing," said Scott Segal, a lobbyist at law firm Bracewell.